Liouville quantum gravity as a mating of trees: SLE/GFF couplings

-In this section, we will describe the reverse (Section~\ref{subsec::reverse_sle_coupling}) and forward (Section~\ref{subsec::forward_sle_coupling}) couplings of $\SLE$ with the GFF.
-As an application of the latter, in Section~\ref{subsec::sle_kappa_rho_excursion} we will give the conditional law of the excursion of a boundary intersecting $\SLE_\kappa(\rho)$ process in $\h$ with $\kappa \in (0,4)$ which separates a given boundary point $u$ from $\infty$ given the realization of the path before (resp.\ after) the start (resp.\ end) of the excursion.
+As an application of the forward coupling, in Section~\ref{subsec::sle_kappa_rho_excursion} we will give the conditional law of the excursion of a boundary intersecting $\SLE_\kappa(\rho)$ process in $\h$ with $\kappa \in (0,4)$ which separates a given boundary point $u$ from $\infty$ given the realization of the path before (resp.\ after) the start (resp.\ end) of the excursion.